Clap for Our Carers

-Clap for Our Carers, also known as Clap for Carers, Clap for the NHS, Clap for Key Workers or Clap for Heroes, was a social movement created as a gesture of appreciation for the workers of the United Kingdom's National Health Service (NHS) and other key workers during the global pandemic of Coronavirus disease 2019 (COVID-19), which spread to the United Kingdom in January 2020.
+Clap for Our Carers, also known as Clap for Carers, Clap for the NHS, Clap for Key Workers or Clap for Heroes, was a social movement created as a gesture of appreciation for the workers of the United Kingdom's National Health Service (NHS) and other key workers during the COVID-19 pandemic, which spread to the United Kingdom in January 2020.

-The idea originated in Europe and was adopted in the UK by Annemarie Plas, a Dutch woman living in London, who promoted a campaign which took place every Thursday evening at 20:00 between 26 March and 28 May 2020.
+The idea originated in Europe and was adopted in the UK by Annemarie Plas, a Dutch woman living in London, who promoted a campaign which took place every Thursday at 20:00 between 26 March and 28 May 2020.
 Many celebrities, influencers, politicians, and public figures supported the campaign.

 Background and origins

 In December 2019, health authorities in Wuhan, China, identified an unusual cluster of pneumonia cases.
 Subsequent investigations revealed this illness was caused by a new coronavirus, SARS-CoV-2.
-On 11 March 2020, the outbreak was declared a global pandemic by the World Health Organisation (WHO) with 118,000 confirmed cases of COVID-19 in 114 countries.
+On 11 March 2020, the outbreak was declared a global pandemic by the World Health Organization (WHO) with 118,000 confirmed cases of COVID-19 in 114 countries.
 The virus was confirmed to have spread to the United Kingdom on 31 January 2020 and by 20 March, the number of cases there had surpassed 3,200.
 As the number of cases grew, the public health response to the virus has also evolved.
 From 20 March, most schools, colleges and nurseries were closed.
 On 23 March, stricter social distancing measures were implemented to curb the spread of the virus.

-During the peak phase of the pandemic, around March to May/June 2020, the UK government's message was that the entire population, with few exceptions, should stay home to protect themselves and others from infection, and "protect the NHS" (National Health Service), which was at risk of being overwhelmed by COVID-19 cases.
+During the peak phase of the pandemic, around March to May/June 2020, the UK government's message was that the entire population, with few exceptions, should stay at home to protect themselves and others from infection, and "protect the NHS" (National Health Service), which was at risk of being overwhelmed by COVID-19 cases.
 UK media widely reported on the extreme difficulties and risks to their own lives, faced by NHS staff in particular, who initially lacked the necessary large scale supplies of personal protective equipment and life support equipment needed.

 As a result, a sense of widespread appreciation developed towards NHS workers, and also towards other key workers, who supported the population during this time.
 A weekly show of appreciation developed during which large parts of the UK population showed their appreciation, from the safety of their homes.

 Although similar activities had already been happening in India, Italy, France, Spain and The Netherlands in the weeks prior the idea for Clap for Our Carers is credited to Annemarie Plas, a Dutch immigrant living in London who had appropriated a similar event that she had seen from the Netherlands.